gohny/gem/README.md

 gem [-E|h|i|I]

 Options:
-  {-E} - Export extensions and their configs."
+  {-E} - Export extensions and their configs.
-  {-h} - Display this message."
+  {-h} - Display this message.
   {-i} - Soft import.
-Import extensions and their confings from selected backup, maintaining extensions you currently have installed."
+Import extensions and their confings from selected backup, maintaining extensions you currently have installed.
   {-I} - Hard import.
-First remove all extensions you currently have installed, then import extensions and their confings from selected backup."
+First remove all extensions you currently have installed, then import extensions and their confings from selected backup.
 ```
 ### Backups and backup files
 **Backups** are stored in your **home directory**, inside the `.gem` directory: `~/.gem/backups/` <br> <br>